NEWS

 Are you interested in Hedgehogs?
 The British Hedgehog Preservation Society (BHPS) campaigns to raise awareness of the practical steps that can be taken to help reverse the decline of Hedgehogs in the wild and in cities, improve their welfare and safeguard the future of this much-loved animal.
 They fund research that provides important new insights into the conservation and welfare of Hedgehogs which are vulnerable to extinction in Britain due to habitat loss, development, roads and garden hazards.
 There are now thought to be fewer than one million hedgehogs left.

-garden will enable Hedgehogs to search for safe places to create their nests, find food and mates.
+Hedgehogs have declined between 30-75% since 2000 in rural areas.
+However city dwelling hedgehogs appear to be recovering after a long period of decline and we can help by making our back garden accessible and traversible by creating a Hedgehog Highway; just making a 13cm x 13cm hole at ground level on both sides of your garden will enable Hedgehogs to search for safe places to create their nests, find food and mates.
 They can travel up to 2km per night and are slugs and snails worst enemy!
 The BHPS website has hints and tips how to create the Hedgehog Highway, what to feed them and how to build a Hedgehog feeding station.
 Talk to your neighbours and see where highways can be created.
 Let the BHPS know as they are mapping the routes across the country.

 The Archer January 2026 No 381